appsmithorg/appsmith/contributions/ClientSetup.md

 ## Running Client Codebase
 Appsmith's client (UI/frontend) uses the ReactJS library and Typescript.
 The application also uses libraries like react-redux and redux-saga for workflows.
-We use VS Code Editor as our primary editor
+We use VS Code Editor as our primary editor.

 ### Pre-requisites: